This is part of a series: testing evolution

 - Horizontal Gene Transfer Can Rescue Prokaryotes from Muller’s Ratchet: Benefit of DNA from Dead Cells and Population Subdivision

 I argue that the simulations/models that predict that devolution won’t eventually cause extinction are wrong, because as far as I know, experiments done on actual living things are very consistent – they show that devolution happens far faster than evolution, and eventually causes extinction.
-Here are some examples:
+Note that for evolution to happen faster than devolution, new good mutations must consistently appear faster than new near-netural, but slightly bad mutations.
+Finding one good mutation in isolation that spreads fast isn’t good enough.
+It must be part of a consistent pattern of evolution.
+Here are some experiments that demonstrate devolution:

 - Fitness of RNA virus decreased by Muller’s ratchet